Gattocrucco/lsqfitgp/docs/integrals.rst

 .. image:: integrals2.png

-It works well, it draws a gaussian.
+It works well, it draws a Gaussian.
 However, had we picked an ugly function that is asymmetrical between -2 and 2, the fit would have given the same answer.
-As usual, the choice of the kernel is important for the result: apparently an exponential quadratic kernel with ``scale=2`` likes gaussians.
+As usual, the choice of the kernel is important for the result: apparently an exponential quadratic kernel with ``scale=2`` likes Gaussians.